jordan-breton/uws-reverse-proxy/README.md

 - uWebSockets.js v20.10.0
 - NodeJS v18.0.0

-\*: This package do not even depends on `uWebSockets.js` to not force any version usage, see in examples below.
+\* _This package doesn't even depend on `uWebSockets.js` not to force any version usage, see in examples below._
+   _That said, keep in mind that only the last version of uWebSockets.js has been tested._

 ## How does it work?

-It basically use `uWebSockets.js` as a reverse proxy for all non-websocket trafic and forward it to any `http` server.
+It basically uses `uWebSockets.js` as a reverse proxy for all non-websocket traffic and forward it to any `http` server.

 Then it will send the response back to the client without modification.